Sports Goods Categories

 The red and pink cricket balls are not that different from each other.
 Visibility is the main concern of people, pink balls have been introduced in long test matches.

-Both the balls are manufactured in the same process and materials, the following are the main differences between the two balls.
+Both balls are manufactured using the same process and materials.
+The main differences between the two balls are as follows:

-1. Since both pink and red cricket balls are manufactured in the same way, there is no difference in its core component, or in the stitched process.
+1. Since both pink and red cricket balls are manufactured in the same way, there is no difference in their core component or in the stitched process.
 One of the most notable differences is that the red ball is stitched with white thread while the pink ball is stitched with black thread.

 2. Wax is applied to the red ball to make it shinier.
 This helps bowlers reverse swing the ball by constantly rubbing and maintaining one side of the ball.
 Apart from the swing, the wax only gives the red ball its cherry color.
 But the same wax makes the pink ball change its colour to black.
 That’s why a PU-based coat is used on the pink ball to make it look brighter.